josenk/vagrant-vmware-esxi/README.md

 Vagrant vs Terraform.
 ---------------------
-If you are using vagrant as a deployment tool (infa as code), you may want to consider a better tool.
-Terraform.
+If you are using vagrant as a deployment tool (infra as code), you may want to consider a better tool:  Terraform.
 Vagrant is better for development environments, while Terraform is better at managing infrastructure.
-Please give my terraform plugin a try and give me some feedback.
+Please give my Terraform plugin a try and give me some feedback.
 What you're trying to do, what's missing, what works, what doesn't work, etc...
 >https://www.vagrantup.com/intro/vs/terraform.html

 >https://github.com/josenk/terraform-provider-esxi